SpanningCloudApps/SB365-Powershell/sample-license-users.md

 Write-Progress -Activity "Checking Users" -Completed
 ```

-## Test if you have enough licenses and offer an about
+## Test if you have enough licenses and offer an abort

 ```powershell
 $aborted = $false